morrisanimalfoundation/grGWAS/README.md

     ---

-2. A text file that has gender information of the dogs as reported by their owners
-3. A test file that has a list of dupliacte samples in the genotyping data
-4. A text file that maps between sample IDs in the genotyping files, biological sample IDs, and the public IDs used in phenotype data files.
+2. A text file that maps between sample IDs in the genotyping files, biological sample IDs, and the public IDs used in phenotype data files.
+Moreover, the file has gender information of the dogs as reported by their owners: `map_id_sex.tab`

 ## 2.2.
 Phenotype data
 Morris Animal Foundation [Data Commons](https://datacommons.morrisanimalfoundation.org/) provides open access to most of the data collected by the Golden Retriever Lifetime Study.
 An overview description of the study data can be found [here](https://datacommons.morrisanimalfoundation.org/node/221).
 To download data tables, you need to [register](https://datacommons.morrisanimalfoundation.org/user/login?destination=/node/1) at the Data Commons.